 - Ludo game.
 This game is more complicated than some of the other Python games featured in this article.
 Ludo begins with anywhere between two and four players and four tokens in each player’s possession.
 Tokens circulate in a defined way based on dice rolls.
 Whoever circulates all their tokens first is declared the winner.

 - Chatbot.
 Chatbots like Siri and Alexa are programs that can communicate and perform tasks like a human.
 Building a chatbot requires the use of deep learning libraries, such as Chatterbot for beginners or Tensorflow for more advanced coders.

 Conclusion: What Python Projects Lie Ahead?

-If you decide to become a professional Python developer, you will probably be building projects in one of three major areas.
+If you decide to become a professional Python developer, whether through self-paced study, MOOCs, or Python programming bootcamps, you will probably be building projects in one of three major areas.
 These are backend web development, desktop GUI applications, and data analysis.